jonathanrandall/diy_mobile_robot/README.md

 1. Screw onto hyperhubs with 11mm screws and washers.<br/>
 ![channels and motor](https://github.com/jonathanrandall/diy_mobile_robot/blob/main/project_photos/IMG_9071.JPEG)<br/>

-# Step Two: Assemble the Bottom Layer to get the robot driving
+# Assemble the Bottom Layer to get the robot driving
 (Note: Also, need top battery for this)

-# Bottom of robot
 The bottom layer of the robot contains the motor controllers, the esp32 a buck converter set to 12V and a buck converter set to 5V

-## Parts list:
+### Parts list:
 1. Cytron MD10C R3 motor controllers X 4.
 Or you can 2 X dual cytron dual motor drivers.
 I would recommend cytron if you want to use my code an wiring.
 2. PCB or bread board.
 I printed up a PCB.
 The gerber files and fritzing files should be attached to this repo.
 I got this done at ![PCBWay](https://www.pcbway.com/).
 3. ESP32: I'm using the 38 pin waveshare esp32.
 This has a thinner form factor than the ones you get off Amazon.
 My PCB design should also fit the fatter 38 pin esp32.
 I got it here ![https://www.waveshare.com/nodemcu-32s.htm](https://www.waveshare.com/nodemcu-32s.htm)